Currently available for Linux

 Open Source.
 Fork It.
 Ship It.

-TaskFlow is open source under Apache 2.0 with Commons Clause — free to use, modify, and share, but not to sell as a product.
-The code is clean, PRs are reviewed, and contributions are welcome.
+TaskFlow is open source under Apache 2.0 with Commons Clause.
+Free to use, modify, and share.